MattCCC/fetchff/README.md

 await api.updateUserDetails({ name: 'Mark', ratings: [1, 2] }, { userId: 1 });
 ```

 In the example above we fetch data from an API for user with an ID of 1.
 We also update user's name to Mark.
 If you prefer OOP you can import `ApiHandler` and initialize the handler using `new ApiHandler()` instead.
+In case of using typings, due to magic methods being utilized, you may need to overwrite the type: `const api = new ApiHandler(config) as ApiHandler & EndpointsList` where `EndpointsList` is the list of your endpoints.

 ## Usage with React